-Another experience all together is to drive across the Alps.
-When we was living in Chur, about an hour from Zürich, my boyfriend and I took his car to visit Lugano.
+Another experience altogether is to drive across the Alps.
+When we were living in Chur, about an hour from Zürich, my boyfriend and I took his car to visit Lugano.
 It was so captivating to first drive all the way up to the summits of these peaks, watch the trees disappear, and then slowly wind our way back down to the palm-treed coast.

 3. Locals are friendly towards visitors